CSCfi/machine-learning-scripts/notebooks/notebooks_on_mahti.md

 ## Second terminal window (for SSH port forwarding):

-In the following commands, replace `8899` with the actual port you got when running the `jupyter-lab` command, and `XX` and `YY` to match the compute node you are using:
+In the following commands, replace `8899` with the actual port you got when running the `jupyter-lab` command, and `XXXX` to match the compute node you are using:

     ssh -l USERNAME -L 8899:localhost:8899 mahti.csc.fi
     ssh -L 8899:localhost:8899 gXXXX  # use output of “hostname” command above